Skip to main content

 • Proportion of documented outcomes verified through triangulation

-• Number of outcomes attributed to programme contribution
+• Number of outcomes attributed to program contribution

 • Percentage of stakeholders engaged in outcome identification